GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/implicit-features/custom-scalars/en.md

 ## Introspection

-When installing the Gato GraphQL PRO plugin, these custom scalars will always be available for your use to extend the GraphQL schema.
+When installing the Gato GraphQL plugin, these custom scalars will be available to be used in your application.

-However, please notice that only when a custom scalar type is referenced will it appear on the GraphQL schema, as [defined by the spec for built-in scalars](https://spec.graphql.org/October2021/#sec-Scalars.Built-in-Scalars):
+However, please notice that currently they are not referenced anywhere in the WordPress GraphQL schema, and as such they do not appear on the clients (GraphiQL and Interactive Schema).
+This is because a custom scalar type must be referenced to appear on the GraphQL schema, as [defined by the spec for built-in scalars](https://spec.graphql.org/October2021/#sec-Scalars.Built-in-Scalars):

 > When returning the set of types from the `__Schema` introspection type, all referenced built-in scalars must be included.
 If a built-in scalar type is not referenced anywhere in a schema (there is no field, argument, or input field of that type) then it must not be included.